prashanthbilla/Spring-boot_ReactJs_UserManagement_Application/README.md

     2. Login as User:
         -Showing the details of logged user and can update the details.
     3. Signup as User:
-        -completed the creation of user and Login as user with user credentials username and password.
+        -complete the creation of user and Login as user with user credentials username and password.
         -In User creation process will provide the below details
             -Id:      (Auto-generated)
             -UserName:(Mandatory)